• Skip to content

 Concerns that teachers need to know about include the following:

-• Your child is spending too long on homework.
-Find out how much time other children in your child’s class are spending on their homework.
-Other parents might be able to tell you this.
-If your child regularly spends more time on it than this, talk with the teacher.
-There might be some underlying learning issues that your child needs help with.
+- Your child is spending too long on homework.
+Check the school’s guidelines on homework for your child’s year level.
+If your child regularly spends more time on homework than this, talk with the teacher.
+There might be some underlying learning difficulties that your child needs help with.

-• Your child is struggling in one particular subject.
+- Your child is struggling in one particular subject.
 The teacher might be able to suggest another approach to the subject.
-For example, you could use blocks for addition and subtraction practice, or there are many fun online educational games, which can be great for older children.
+For example, you could use blocks for addition and subtraction practice, or fun online educational games can be good for older children.

 If you’re worried about homework